-A common misconception is that SEO is all about keywords.
+A common misconception is that your SEO results are all about keywords.
 Whilst keywords are important, SEO involves a number of techniques that all work together to help improve a websites visibility.

 Before starting a project we will conduct an SEO audit of your website to understand how it is currently performing and areas for improvements.
 We focus not only on keywords but also on how your website performs technically in areas such as such as meta content, sitemaps and site structure.

-After the initial optimisation process is complete we can continue to work with you in maintaining and improving your SEO positions.
+After the initial SEO process is complete we can continue to work with you in maintaining and improving your SEO results.
 From keyword research, content planning, content writing and online PR and more, Staunton Rook has a track record of achieving excellent results across a wide range of industries.